bjornerstedt/blp/docs/design.md

 6. obj.d - why?:

     (a) in shares(): to do share calc

+4. obj.W

+    (a) Created in initEstimation or manually

 7. obj.nonlinprice - from RCDemand nonlinparams - strcmp(demand.var.price,
 demand.nonlinparams)